Technique and Technology

 For much of the history of humanity, technology and scientific knowledge traveled very separate paths: theories about nature and the daily work of artisans did not have as close a relationship as in modern times.
 Thanks to the development of scientific thought and its encounter with techniques, technology emerged, capable of irreversibly changing the tools, procedures and materials used.

-You may be interested: Wireless Network
+You may be interested: Computer Program

 Thus, it is important to understand that many techniques are also technologies and vice versa.